CoherentLabs/GameUIComponents/samples/user_interface/settings/README.md

 Use different combinations of rows and columns to construct the layout you want.

 We also need to add a scrollable container.
-It will automatically display a scrollbar if the contend does not fit in its container.
+It will automatically display a scrollbar if the content does not fit in its container.

 Let's add it to the Interface panel.
 The scrollable container has one slot which contains the content which could overflow.